 - List every open ledger account on your chart of accounts by account number.
 The account number should be the four-digit number assigned to the account when you set up the chart of accounts.
 List your total debits and credits from each general ledger account.
 You should have a table with four columns.
 The columns should be the account number, account name, debit, and credit.

 - For each open ledger account, total your debits and credits for the accounting period for which you are running the trial balance.
 Record the totals for each account in the appropriate column.
 If the debits and credits do not equal, then there is an error in the general ledger accounts.
-Running a trial balance on a regular basis, at least monthly, helps you identify any problems quickly and easily and fix them as soon as they arise.
+Run a trial balance on a regular basis, at least monthly; it helps you identify any problems quickly and fix them as soon as they arise.
 Preparing the trial balance should be tied to the billing cycle of the company.

 - Do not prepare any adjusting entries yet.
 The trial balance is prepared before you make any adjusting entries.
 The initial trial balance is prepared to detect any mathematical errors before you make adjusting entries or start closing your books for the accounting period.

-- If you find you have an unbalanced trial balance, in other words, the debits don't equal the credits, then you have an error in the accounting process.
+- If you find you have an unbalanced trial balance, in other words, the debts don't equal the credits; then you have an error in the accounting process.
 That error has to be found and corrected.